Kristmh/sentiment_github/README.md

 This tool can help developers understand how they write issues and how the reader perceives the language used when writing issues.
 When reading issues you can get an insight into what emotion the creator of the issues used, for example if they are confused or angry.
+The user do not need to have any knowledge of the GitHub API or machine learning to use this tool.
+Just run one command to analyse your favorite repository.

 ## Quick Start